curityio/istio-demo-installation/README.md

 Curity PODS take 5 to 10 minutes to reach a ready state and are quite a bit slower than usual.\
 I need to understand how to troubleshoot this better.

+## Issue 3: Runtime Node Not Healthy

+See the [Problem Document](PROBLEMS.md) for further details, which I think I will resolve shortly.

 ## Current State

 - Deployment produces a working Admin UI